Chart Color Schemes

 Educational achievement in Windradyne places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 The area's university qualification rate is 21.5%, significantly lower than NSW's average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 15.2%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.9%).
+Bachelor degrees are the most prevalent at 15.2%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.9%).
 Trade and technical skills are prominent, with 40.9% of residents aged 15+ holding vocational credentials – advanced diplomas (10.1%) and certificates (30.8%).

 Educational participation is high, with 29.8% of residents currently enrolled in formal education.
 This includes 11.1% in primary education, 8.1% in secondary education, and 3.6% pursuing tertiary education.
-Educational facilities appear to be outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education